-In the 2017/2018 academic year, I was the coordinator for the Historical Capitalisms Workshop, which I cofounded with faculty from the Departments of Political Science and History at the University of Chicago.
-In the 2018/2019 academic year I will serve as the co-coordinator for the newly formed Historical Capitalisms and Social Theory Workshop.
-In addition to my academic work, I explore many of the themes in my dissertation and recent publications through my research, writing, and curatorial practice on emerging digital art forms, especially as these interact with political questions raised by late capitalism.
+In the 2017-2018 academic year, I served as the coordinator for the Historical Capitalisms Workshop, which I co-founded with faculty from the Departments of Political Science and History at the University of Chicago.
+I am currently the co-coordinator of the newly-formed Historical Capitalisms & Social Theory Workshop.